Enhancing Efficiency in Multidevice Federated Learning through Data Selection: Evaluation Results

 \subsection{Data and Participation Heterogeneity}

-\mysub{\oursystem is robust to data heterogeneity.} To create imbalanced non-IID data partitions among clients, we use LDA as defined in \S~\ref{setup}.
-Next, we set different values for LDA-Alpha to manipulate the levels of non-IID data partitions.
-Figure~\ref{fig:unblanced} show the results when LDA-Alpha are changing from $0.001$, to $0.1$, to $1$, and to $1000$.
-The smaller is LDA-Alpha, the less balanced is the dataset.
-We also annotate some examples of class distribution in Figure~\ref{fig:unblanced} demonstrating that LDA-Alpha$=0.001$ generates almost $1$ class per client, while LDA-Alpha$=1000$ generates almost uniform classes per client.
-Results show that in all cases \oursystem can reach high test accuracy than both \ap and \iot training.
-We remark that due to the retraining of the encoder, both \oursystem and \ap training can cause more fluctuations than \iot training; this is especially obvious when data distribution tends to be IID (\eg~when LDA-Alpha$=1000$ in Figure~\ref{fig:unblanced}).
+{\bf \oursystem is robust to data heterogeneity.} To create imbalanced non-IID data partitions among clients, we use LDA as defined in \S~\ref{setup}.
+Next, we set different values for LDA-Alpha to manipulate the levels of non-IID data partitions. \figurename~\ref{fig:unblanced_1} and \figurename~\ref{fig:unblanced_2} show the results when LDA-Alpha are changing from $0.001$, to $0.1$, to $1$, and to $1000$.
+The smaller LDA-Alpha is, the less balanced the dataset is.
+We also annotate some examples of class distribution in \figurename~\ref{fig:unblanced_1}, demonstrating that LDA-Alpha$=0.001$ generates almost $1$ class per client, while LDA-Alpha$=1000$ generates almost uniform classes per client.
+Results show that in all cases \oursystem can reach higher test accuracy than both \ap and \iot training.
+We remark that due to the retraining of the encoder, both \oursystem and \ap training can cause more fluctuations than \iot training; this is obvious when data distribution tends to be IID (\eg~when LDA-Alpha$=1000$ in \figurename~\ref{fig:unblanced_1}).

-\mysub{\oursystem scales well with higher total and participating clients.} We further scale the FL training problem with the number of total clients from 10 to 1000. $10\%$, $20\%$, and $50\%$ of them are selected respectively as participating clients in each round.
-Figure~\ref{fig:clients_num} shows \oursystem achieves higher test accuracy compared to both \iot training and \ap training.
+{\bf \oursystem scales well with higher total and participating clients.} Here, we scale the FL training problem with the number of total clients from 10 to 1000. $10\%$, $20\%$, and $50\%$ of them are selected respectively as participating clients in each round. \figurename~\ref{fig:clients_num} shows \oursystem achieves higher test accuracy compared to both \iot training and \ap training.
 Specifically, with a higher participation rate, all training methods tend to have better performance.
-However, with a much larger number of total clients (\eg~1000), the test accuracy is reduced, because in our setting, the same size of data is partitioned into more portions.
-It is also found that with such more fragmented data partitioning, \oursystem has much accuracy gain when compared to \iot training.
+However, with a much larger number of total clients (\eg~1000), the test accuracy is reduced, because the same size of data is partitioned into more portions.
+Also, with such more fragmented data partitioning, \oursystem has much accuracy gain when compared to \iot training.
+This experiment focuses on test accuracy and does not account for the orchestration costs of running \oursystem in dynamic mobile environments.
+However, such scalability challenges are not unique to \oursystem but are inherent to any FL framework.
+We also note that practical deployment at larger scales necessitates additional server-side coordination. \oursystem is designed to be modular, enabling integration into existing FL stacks.
+Nevertheless, evaluating the end-to-end overhead of managing varying participation rates and asynchronous aggregation remains open.